They cost nothing, and if the open-source community properly maintains them, their quality is equal to that of their commercial competitors.

 There are many drivers behind the popularity of open source:

-Consumers want to use a large variety of consumer technology devices, and they don't want to be limited to using devices from one specific vendor (some smartwatches can only be paired with the same vendor's smartphone).
+Consumers want to use a large variety of consumer technology devices.
+They don't want to be limited to using devices from one specific vendor (some smartwatches can only be paired with the same vendor's smartphone).

-Vendors of IoT devices want to increase the number of technology ecosystems into which their devices can be integrated without major effort.
+Vendors of IoT devices want to increase the number of technology ecosystems to integrate their devices without significant effort.

 Application developers want to support a broad range of devices without having to develop vendor-specific code.